semberk/xxy/README.md

-# Anisotropic-Gradient-Damage #
+# Anisotropic_Gradient_Damage #
 A FEniCS Project-based code for simulating brittle fracture with anisotropic surface energy.

 # Description #
-Anisotropic-gradient-gamage is an open-source code that provides finite element-based implementation of anisotropic gradient damage models, that are used for phase-field simulation of brittle fracture phenomena with weakly and strongly anisotropic surface energy.
+Anisotropic_gradient_gamage is an open-source code that provides finite element-based implementation of anisotropic gradient damage models, that are used for phase-field simulation of brittle fracture phenomena with weakly and strongly anisotropic surface energy.
 It is based on [Fenics-Shells](https://bitbucket.org/unilucompmech/fenics-shells/src/master/) and [FEniCS Project](http://fenicsproject.org).